Logo

 Conclusion

-Agentforce doesn’t rely on a single model.
-The answer to “What LLM does Agentforce use” is a multi-model approach: Salesforce’s proprietary LLMs like CodeGen2.5 and xGen-Code handle coding and business-specific workflows, while third-party options such as GPT, Claude, and Gemini cover general reasoning, conversations, and creativity.
+Agentforce does not rely on a single model.
+The answer to “What LLM does Agentforce use?” is a multi-model approach: Salesforce’s proprietary LLMs, such as CodeGen2.5 and xGen-Code, handle coding and business-specific workflows, while third-party options like GPT, Claude, and Gemini support general reasoning, conversations, and creativity.
 With the Bring Your Own LLM (BYOLLM) feature, businesses can also integrate their own fine-tuned or hosted models.
 This flexibility ensures that Agentforce can adapt to any workflow while maintaining Salesforce’s high standards for security, trust, and scalability.

 FAQs